 Below are links to some DAs by county.
 To suggest a resource for this page, please e-mail us.

 Before approaching the district attorney it may be helpful to discuss your case with competent local counsel.
 In addition to reducing risk in communicating with the district attorney, a local lawyer can also let you know about the kinds of plea agreements typically available and what aspects of your case might provide the best advantages or pose the greatest risks.
-Contact a local attorney for a free case review to learn more about how they can help communicate with the prosecutor on your behalf.
+Contact a local criminal defense attorney to learn more about how he or she can help communicate with the prosecutor on your behalf.